C2MA-workshop/c2ma-docs/README.md

 If you are unfamilar with python or would like some practice using Watson Studio ahead of the workshop, we recommend working through this tutorial: https://developer.ibm.com/learningpaths/data-analysis-using-python/data-analysis-in-python-using-pandas/

+Please note that under the free tier of IBM Cloud, you are allocated 50 free CPU hours per month.
+If you are experimenting with Watson Studio ahead of the workshop, please ensure you have enough hours left (~10) for the workshop sessions.